 - Go to the nearest emergency room if you experience chest pain, shortness of breath or lightheadedness.

 - Try not to drink any caffeine, hot beverages/food, alcohol (especially red wine), and spicy foods.
 Lower your stress as best you can.

 - Dress in layers and wear cotton or lightweight, breathable fabrics.

-- If you are taking Lexapro, Effexor, Zoloft, or Paxil, call your healthcare provider if you are having difficulty sleeping, dry mouth, nervousness or tremors in your hands.
-Call immediately if you have feelings of depression or thoughts of suicide.
+- If you are taking Lexapro, Effexor, Zoloft, or Paxil, call your healthcare provider if you are having a hard time sleeping, have dry mouth, nervousness, or tremors in your hands.
+Call right away if you have feelings of depression or thoughts of suicide.

 American Cancer Society.
 (2018, July) Hormone Therapy for Prostate Cancer.
 Retrieved from https://www.cancer.org/cancer/prostate-cancer/treating/hormone-therapy.html